-The Transit Empowerment Fund Board awards free and deeply discounted transit passes to nonprofit social service organizations and governmental entities in Central Texas to help meet the transportation needs of low income clients.
+The Transit Empowerment Fund Board awards deeply discounted transit passes to nonprofit social service organizations and governmental entities in Central Texas to help meet the transportation needs of low-income clients.
 The goal of the program is to promote self-sufficiency by providing transportation for employment, healthcare, education, and social services.

-If your organization is a current participant in the transit pass program, please check out the Partner Portal for monthly reporting links, important documents, and answers to frequently asked questions.
+If your organization is a current participant in the Transit Pass Program, visit the Partner Portal for reporting form links, important documents, and answers to frequently asked questions.

 The Transit Pass Program application is currently closed.
 The Transit Empowerment Fund anticipates the next Request for Applications release in Fall 2024.